 Located on the west coast of Wales, the castle did not play a part in the First Welsh War of Independence, which ended in 1277 with the defeat of Welsh prince, Llywelyn ap Gruffudd, and the loss of a significant part of eastern Wales to the Normans.
 When the next war broke out in 1282, Anglo-Norman forces under the command of Roger Lestrange and William de Valence besieged and captured Castell y Bere.
+It was one of the last castles in the hands of Dafydd ap Gruffudd, who struggled vainly to keep the rebellion alive after his brother Llywelyn’s death.
+It was captured in 1283 by the English led by Robert l’Estrange and William de Valence.
 King Edward I ordered the repair and extension of the castle, which he visited three times in 1284.
 Walter of Huntercombe was then appointed the castle’s administrator.

 In 1294, there was an outbreak of the Welsh uprising under the command of Madog ap Llywelyn, who tried to get Castell y Bere.
 Historical records are not clear, if the attempt was successful, the settlement near castle was certainly burnt.
 Eventually, the castle was abandoned, probably due to the inability to easily supply such a remote location.
 From then on, it fell into total ruin.

-The castle survived in the form of a poorly preserved ruin, but its layout is clear, because the lower parts of all defensive walls and towers, preserved to a height of about 2-3 meters, are visible.
+The largest and most sophisticated castle that was built by the rulers of Gwynedd, has survived to modern times in the form of a poorly preserved ruin.
+However its layout is clear, because the lower parts of all defensive walls and towers, preserved to a height of about 2-3 meters, are visible.
 A particularly interesting element are the stone stairs between the relics of the two gatehouses and the south tower, separated from the rest of the castle by a deep ditch.
 As the ruins are under the care of the CADW government agency, entry into the castle is free.

 Kenyon J., The medieval castles of Wales, Cardiff 2010.